Members of the 1689 Irish Parliament

 The Patriot Parliament is the name given to the Irish Parliament called by James II during the 1689 to 1691 war in Ireland.
-The first since 1666, it held only one session, from 7 May 1689 to 20 July 1689.
+The first parliament called in Dublin since that of 1666 in the reign of Charles II, it held only one session, from 7 May 1689 to 20 July 1689.

-The Commons was 70 members short since there were no elections in Fermanagh and Donegal, while its members were overwhelmingly Old English and Catholic.
-Sir Richard Nagle was elected Speaker while the Lords was led by Baron Fitton; it contained five Protestant peers and four Church of Ireland bishops, including Anthony Dopping, Bishop of Meath, who acted as leader of the opposition.
+The House of Commons was 70 members short as there were no elections in Counties Fermanagh and Donegal.
+The members were overwhelmingly drawn from the Catholic Old English, and from among Catholic gentry and aldermen.
+Sir Richard Nagle was elected Speaker of the Irish House of Commons while the Irish House of Lords was led by Baron Fitton; the Lords contained five Protestant peers and four Church of Ireland bishops, including Anthony Dopping, Bishop of Meath, who acted as leader of the opposition.

 Members of the Lords

 Fitton spent much of his adult life in prison for criminal libel; allegedly selected by James because he was a Protestant, he promptly converted to Catholicism.
-It included five Protestant peers, Granard, Longford, Barrymore, Howth and Rosse, who was Tyrconnell's son-in-law, plus four Church of Ireland bishops; Anthony Dopping, Bishop of Meath, acted as leader of the opposition.
+The upper house which assembled included five Protestant peers, Granard, Longford, Barrymore, Howth and Rosse, who was Tyrconnell's son-in-law, plus four Church of Ireland bishops; Anthony Dopping, Bishop of Meath, acted as leader of the opposition.

-The members of the House of Lords are as follows:
+The members of the House of Lords in 1689 were as follows: